harsh3dev/diversion2k25/README.md

+# AptoChain
-# AptoChain:- A decentralized marketplace for freelancers
+A decentralized marketplace for freelancers

+## Problem Statement

 AptoChain is an **Aptos- powered freelancing marketplace** that ensures propoer transparency on behalf of the freelenacers as well the clients by ensuring
 - **Financial Security**:-  Utilizes a **Move Smart Contract** to divide tasks into milestones.
 Upon completing a milestone and receiving client approval, the corresponding payment is securely transferred.